-By slowing down the weight loss process and teaching life-long healthy habits, PN’s very own Lean Eating program is designed to avoid the cycle of perpetual weight loss.
+By slowing down the weight loss process and teaching lifelong healthy habits, PN Coaching is designed to avoid the cycle of perpetual weight loss.

 People berate themselves or are judged by others for carrying a few extra pounds.
 To be fat means you’re weak-willed, spineless, and/or impulsive.

-Fact: Powerful hormones control our perception of appetite and hunger, as well as our eating behaviour.
+Fact: Powerful hormones control our perception of appetite and hunger, as well as our eating behavior.

 Here are some of the more well-known hormones that influence appetite, hunger, and satiety.

-For more about leptin and ghrelin take a look at another research review of mine on leptin and ghrelin.
+For more about leptin and ghrelin take a look at another research review of mine.